FrankBai-PA/testrepo/README.md

 # testrepo

-# Git is a version control system and GitHub is a repo to storage files.
+# Git is a versatile version control system used for tracking chnages in code and collaborating with others on software projects.